aaannnndd/OWL/README.md

 ## **GAMEPLAY**
 - **Intuitive for new players**
   - Tutorials / FAQ
-  - Make important information available through the UI.
+  - Make important information readily available through the UI.
   - Add explanatory tooltips as much as possible
   - Auto-show important UI components (GPS, NVG)
   - Default Loadouts (Arsenal is an overload of unsorted guns)